How to Scale a Startup: The Essential Steps

 5 Key Challenges When Scaling a Startup

 As you might have guessed, scaling a startup isn't an easy task, especially if its handled in-house without any external help.
-Oftentimes startups face struggles as they go through scaling as many habitual things and familiar processes have to be changed.
+Oftentimes startups face struggles as they go through scaling even if the process is well-timed and not premature.
+Many habitual things and familiar processes have to be changed.
 And although this business pivot is change for the better, it may get tough.
-What are the most common bottlenecks?

 Five most common startup scaling challenges